ArnonSpam/DuDa/README.md

 # DuDa Loop
-# Solve, Debug, Design
+## When ever you are about to Solve, Debug, Design
-DuDa Loop - Dive Understand Decide Act
+## DuDa Loop - Dive Understand Decide Act

 Inspired by OODA loop https://en.wikipedia.org/wiki/OODA_loop